akaysh/akaysh.github.io/_pages/portfolio.md

 - I did a poster presentation for my project during my GSoC 2017 intern at JuliaCon 2017 in Berkely, CA. Here is the link for its [write up](https://julialang.org/blog/2017/10/gsoc-NeuralNetDiffEq).

+- At IESL, UMass I worked on annotating a large dataset of scientific peer review text to highlight discourse structure and developed models to automatically detect this structure.
+Here is the link for the [paper](https://openreview.net/forum?id=HRxG0XibS-c)

 ### Courses

 - Algorithms for Data Science
 - Machine Learning
 - Advanced Natural Language Processing
+- Conversational AI
 - Reinforcement Learning
 - Neural Networks
 - Systems for Data Sciences
+- Applied Statistics
 - Soft Computing
 - Data Structures and Algorithms
 - Linear Algebra